Tiqets/tq-assignment-js/README.md

 We estimate all tasks can be completed in around 2 hours, but you can take as long as you want to finish it.

+Try not to use any external dependencies.
+If you need to do so, please tell us the reasoning behind adding it, and the tradeoffs of doing so

 ## Submitting the assignment

 There are two ways you can send us the complete assignment: